 This course is an examination of the nature and consequences of violence that occurs within the family setting, specifically to children birth through 17.
-Issues to be studied include child physical abuse, exual abuse, emotional abuse and neglect as well as prevention and treatment for offenders and victims.
+Issues to be studied include child physical abuse, sexual abuse, emotional abuse and neglect as well as prevention and treatment for offenders and victims.
 The issues of abuse and neglect will be studied using theory and research, and case studies will be analyzed and discussed within the context of current developments.
+Offered online through Corban Accelerated Online.